drew-mcl/scripts/gradlePlugins/README.md

 - **PMD**: Static code analysis with custom ruleset
 - **Checkstyle**: Code style enforcement
 - **JaCoCo**: Code coverage reporting

+### Native Tools Support
+When `nativeTools` is configured, the plugin:
+- Creates a `build/native` directory for native tools
+- Automatically includes native tools in application distributions
+- Integrates with version catalogs for centralized version management

 ### Test Configuration
 For Java 17 projects, the plugin provides guidance for test configuration including: